rngtm/Unity-AssetBookmarker/README.md

 Asset Bookmarks
 -------
-You can bookmark assets that belong to your project.
+You can bookmark the assets that belong to your project.

 step1: Right-click the asset which you want to bookmark.
 <br>